 I wanted to write a post that takes a topic and provides a different perspective.
-Often clients want long posts because of Google algorithms, but sometimes readers want a short post.
+Often clients want long posts because of Google algorithms, but readers sometimes want something they can scan for usefullness.

 If it seems like it can take forever to find a good lesson plan, you’re not alone.
 The web is full of plans from sites like Teachers Pay Teachers to Scholastic to New York Times and National Geographic.
 Finding engaging lessons that meet the required objectives is often challenging and time-consuming.
 What if there was a better way?

 We think there is.
 But first we want you to know:

 - This is not a post about the different parts of a lesson plan (did I hear teachers whisper, “Thank goodness?”)
 If your district has a specific format, you don’t need to learn about a different one.
 If your district leaves you alone with lesson plan format–consider yourself lucky.
 You already have yours.